-Using M-LOOP is simple, once the parameters of your experiment is computer controlled, all you need to do is determine a cost function that quantifies the performance of an experiment after a single run.
-You can then hand over control of the experiment to M-LOOP which will find a global optimal set of parameters that minimize the cost function, by performing a few experiments and testing different parameters.
-M-LOOP uses machine-learning to predict how the parameters of the experiment relate to the cost, it uses this model to pick the next best parameters to test to find an optimum as quickly as possible.
+Using M-LOOP is simple, once the parameters of your experiment are computer controlled, all you need to do is determine a cost function that quantifies the performance of an experiment after a single run.
+You can then hand over control of the experiment to M-LOOP which will attempt to find a global optimal set of parameters that minimize the cost function, by performing experiments and testing different parameters.
+M-LOOP uses machine learning to predict how the parameters of the experiment relate to the cost; it uses this model to pick the next best parameters to test to find an optimum as quickly as possible.
+This approach is known as Bayesian optimization.